Sotskin/rl_exercise/README.md

 more simple, especially using the new high-level subpackage called [Gluon](https://mxnet.incubator.apache.org/gluon/index.html).

 You can find a list of the only dependencies you will need to install for Python in the file named "dependencies" above.

+### In summary
+- Implement an RL agent in the file `agent.py`, which learns via Deep Q-Learning
+- Test your implementation using `main.py` and you should, at least, reach 100% accuracy within 100 episodes